jakartaee/specifications/expression-language/5.0/_index.md

 ## Plan Review

-The Plan Review Specification Committee Ballot concluded successfully on 12/05/2021 with the following results.
+The Plan Review Specification Committee Ballot concluded successfully on 12/05/2021 (May 12th 2021) with the following results.

 | Representative                     | Representative for: |  Vote   |
 |------------------------------------|---------------------|---------|